 For her efforts, she has made a considerable imprint on the artistic ecosystem: her accolades include being named as one of the “Top 100 Composers in the World” (NPR), one of the “Top 30 Professionals of the Year” (Musical America), one of the “Top 35 Female Composers in Classical Music” (The Washington Post), and Brooklyn Magazine’s 2019 list of “influencers of Brooklyn culture…in perpetuity” alongside household names like Chuck Schumer and Spike Lee.
 Prestini’s music has been commissioned by the Brooklyn Academy of Music, the Barbican Centre, Carnegie Hall, the Choir of Trinity Wall Street, the Kennedy Center, The Los Angeles Philharmonic, The Los Angeles Opera, and The New York Philharmonic, among others.

-Recent highlights include the chamber opera Silent Light commissioned by Banff’s Opera in the 21st Century; the grand opera Gilgamesh for Arts Emerson at the Cutler Majestic; the Labyrinth Installation Concertos, performed at the Isabella Gardner Museum and commissioned by the Krannert Center; The Hubble Cantata performed at Bric’s Celebrate Brooklyn, The Cannes Film Festival, the Kennedy Center, and Los Angeles Opera; the opera-theater work Aging Magician, for the Brooklyn Youth Chorus and the Attacca Quartet commissioned by the Walker Art Center and Krannert Center with performances at ASU Gammage and the New Victory Theater; the choral installation Epiphany performed at BAM’s Next Wave Festival by the Young People’s Chorus of NYC; and The Colorado, an eco/film cantata performed at the Metropolitan Museum of Art, Houston’s Da Camera series, Stanford Live and the Kennedy Center for a Roomful of Teeth, Glenn Kotche and Jeffrey Zeigler.
+Recent highlights include the chamber opera Silent Light commissioned by Banff’s Opera in the 21st Century; the grand opera Gilgamesh for Arts Emerson at the Cutler Majestic; the Labyrinth Installation Concertos, performed at the Isabella Gardner Museum and commissioned by the Krannert Center; The Hubble Cantata performed at Bric’s Celebrate Brooklyn, The Cannes Film Festival, the Kennedy Center, and Los Angeles Opera; the opera-theater work Aging Magician, for the Brooklyn Youth Chorus and the Attacca Quartet commissioned by the Walker Art Center and Krannert Center with performances at ASU Gammage and the New Victory Theater; the choral installation Epiphany performed at BAM’s Next Wave Festival by the Young People’s Chorus of NYC; and The Colorado, an eco/film cantata performed at the Metropolitan Museum of Art, Houston’s Da Camera series, Stanford Live and the Kennedy Center for a Roomful of Teeth, Glenn Kotche and Jeffrey Zeigler which can now be seen on PBS.

 As part of her commitment to equity and mentoring the next generation of musical artists, she started the Hildegard Competition, for emerging female, trans, and non-binary composers, and the Blueprint Fellowship in partnership with the Juilliard School and the composition department in collaboration with National Sawdust.
-Prestini’s honors include two ASCAP awards, the 2019 Clocktower Award by MASS MoCA in a gala honoring her and artists Nick Cave and Bob Faust, and fellowships from the Sundance Institute as well as Paul & Daisy Soros.
+Prestini is a 2021 Paul Fromm Resident in Composition at the American Academy of Rome and a 2021 Sundance Interdisciplinary fellow and her honors include two ASCAP awards, the 2019 Clocktower Award by MASS MoCA in a gala honoring her and artists Nick Cave and Bob Faust, andfellowships from the Sundance Institute as well as Paul & Daisy Soros.
 She has been granted residencies at MASS MoCA, The Park Avenue Armory, The Watermill Center, Florida’s Hermitage Artist Retreat, Wyoming’s Ucross Foundation, and LMCC Governor’s Island.
 Passionate about education, she has partnered with the New York Philharmonic and Carnegie Hall to teach at inner city schools in New York, and has worked with children in Italy, Africa, and Mexico, as well as with El Sistema in Venezuela.

 Paola Prestini’s music is released on National Sawdust Tracks, Innova, and Tzadik Records.
-A graduate of The Juilliard School, she studied under Samuel Adler, Robert Beaser, and Sir Peter Maxwell Davies.
-Born in Italy, she currently makes her home in Brooklyn with her son Tommaso and her husband, the cellist Jeffrey Zeigler.
+She is a graduate of The Juilliard School, and was born in Italy.
+She currently makes her home in Brooklyn with her son Tommaso and her husband, the cellist Jeffrey Zeigler.